hotosm/tasking-manager/CONTRIBUTING.md

 Table of contents:
 1. Welcome
 2. How can I contribute?
-3. How we structure pull request and issue reviews?
+3. How we structure pull requests and issue reviews
 4. Coding, Commenting, and Committing
-5. Code of conduct
+5. Code of Conduct

 ## 1. Welcome